-“In general, varicose veins are a cosmetic problem,” said Dr. Elliott M. Antman, a cardiologist and professor of medicine at Brigham and Women’s Hospital at Harvard Medical School in Boston.
+“In general, varicose veins are a cosmetic problem,” said Dr. Elliott M. Antman, a cardiologist and professor of medicine at Brigham and Women’s Hospital at Harvard Medical School in Boston and past president of the American Heart Association.
 “Health risks are really related to extremely severe cases.”

 To understand what causes varicose veins, it’s important to understand how veins work.
 Veins carry blood back to the heart and have one-way valves that keep the blood from flowing backward.
 If those valves become weakened from extended periods of increased pressure, the blood can back up and collect in a section, causing the veins to become swollen and twisted.

 Varicose veins can occur in men and women and can develop anywhere in the body, but are most common in the legs and pelvic region, Dr. Antman said.

 Many things can increase your risk for varicose veins, including carrying extra weight, pregnancy, lack of movement and age.
 Family history may also play a role, Dr. Antman said.

 “Child-bearing is an important risk factor because the pressure on the veins around the pelvis as the baby grows can cause the valves to become weakened,” Dr. Antman said.

 Carrying extra weight around the pelvis as well as abdominal tumors can also create elevated pressure that can lead to varicose veins.
 Working in a job that requires long periods of standing may also put added pressure on the veins.